Xukinorris/origin-data-take-home-assignment/README.md

 ---

 ## Delivery Instructions
+You'll need to create a project to behave your data analysis and a presentation with your data insights report.

+Create a public Github repository with your data analysis project and presentation, and share these deliverables with us.

-Don't create a fork, send us the link to your repository and make sure to make it public.
+To share it.
+Don't create a fork.
+Send us the link to your repository, and make sure to make it public.